DoanhTran/tax_calculator/README.md

 ### Wide Compatibility

-Extension is compatible with a variety of sites, using depth first search traversals to locate price information.
-Extension regularly updated to run on new sites.
+Extension utilizes depth first search algorithms to locate price information across a variety of websites.
+Extension is regularly updated to be compatible with new sites.

 ---